 What Could be the Reasons for Someone to Spy on Your Phone?

-• Corporate espionage: Rivals may eavesdrop on a company’s phones to acquire confidential information about the company’s products or strategies.
+• Corporate espionage: Enemies may eavesdrop on a firm’s phones to obtain sensitive information about the products or business practices of the company.

-• Cyberstalking: An individual may spy on your phone for personal or malicious purposes, such as stalking or harassment.
+• Cyberstalking: Someone could spy on your phone for nefarious or personal reasons, such stalking or harassment.

 How to Tell If Someone is Spying on Your Phone?